 Valentine’s Day is a great day to reach out to your fans and ask them to give your business a little love in the form of a review.
 Not only will this help increase your positive reviews and attract more new customers, but it will also remind those who have had a good experience with your business to reengage.
 Customers are generally happy to write reviews, you just need to know how to ask for them.

-Whether you create products that can be customized for Valentine’s Day or run a business completely unrelated to the holiday, there are plenty of ways to promote your business in February.
-Here's what we covered in this post, and you can find even more in this list of February social media post ideas, but here’s a general list that sums it up.
+Whether you create products that can be customized for Valentine’s Day or run a business completely unrelated to the holiday, there are plenty of options for Valentine’s Day marketing.
+We covered a lot in this post, and you can find even more in this list of February social media post ideas, but here’s a general list that sums it up.